enkomio/enkomio/README.md

 ### Hi there 👋

-If you find my tool useful, please consider to <a href="https://github.com/sponsors/enkomio">Sponsor me<a/>.
+If you find my tools useful, please consider to <a href="https://github.com/sponsors/enkomio">Sponsor me<a/>.

 <!--
 **enkomio/enkomio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.